From Local to Live

 To automate Docker image builds, you’ll need to connect your GitHub repository to Docker Hub.

-Add your Docker Hub username as a variable:
+- Add your Docker Hub username as a variable: - Switch to the Variables tab, click New repository variable, and name it DOCKERHUB_USERNAME.

 - Switch to the Variables tab, click New repository variable, and name it